Excalibur277/codecalc/readme.md

 ```

-You can view the produced fasm by adding the flag -fasm=[outputfasmfilename]
+You can view the produced fasm code by adding the flag -fasm=[outputfasmfilename]

 Additional debug info can be viewed with the flag -debug

+Additionally the binary can be immediatly ran with the flag -run

 ### Parser